-2.2 Applications for students outside of the normal age group
+2 Applications for students outside of the normal age group

-Children are normally educated in school with others of their age group.
-However, parents may request that their child is exceptionally admitted to an age group outside of the child's normal age group.
+Students are normally educated in school with others of their age group.
+However, parents may request that their child is exceptionally admitted to an age group outside of the child's actual age.